What is Autism

 Thinking & Imagination

 Thinking and imagination allows us to understand and predict other people’s behaviour, make sense of abstract ideas, and to imagine situations outside our immediate daily routine.
 People with autism are known to experience differing levels of thinking and imaginative ability particularly within the context of social settings.
-Unfortunately this is often interpreted as people with the condition having a lack of imagination or being able to think for themselves which often leads to support being provided for rather than development with which will likely lead to missed developmental and learning opportunities.
+Unfortunately this is often interpreted as people with the condition having a lack of imagination or being able to think for themselves which often leads to support being provided for rather than development which will likely lead to missed developmental and learning opportunities.

 Some of the most common underlying themes which impact on people with autism are that: